MakerDen/Maker-Den-NETMF/README.md

 For small NeoPixel strings dimly lit you can get away with powering the NeoPixel directly from the Netduino.
 Connect the +5v to the +5v, ground to the ground and the Data-In (din) pin to Pin 11.
 But be warned, you may damage the Netduino doing this.

 The safest way is to power a string of NeoPixels seperately.
-See this diagram for connecting and powering a NeoPixel with an Arduino.
-Do the same for the Netduino.  **Follow this diagram except connect the Data-In (din) pin to pin 11 on the Netduino**.
+Follow this Arduino  wiring example but **connect the Data-In (din) pin to pin 11 on the Netduino**.

 ![connecting a NeoPixel to an Arduino](https://learn.adafruit.com/system/assets/assets/000/017/479/large1024/leds_basic2.png?1403026653).